sterding/donglab.org/_members/yiyong-zhao.md

   github: YiyongZhao
   orcid: 0000-0002-5823-2926
 ---
-Yiyong "Rambo" was a post-doctoral research fellow in Dr. Dong’s lab.
+Yiyong "Rambo" was a post-doctoral associate in Dr. Dong’s lab (BWH and Yale).